hnqso/minigrid/README.md

 ## Animation

-Using CSS `transition` you can apply it to the grid item e.g.
+You can applay CSS `transition` to the grid items e.g.

 ```css
 .grid-item {